 Over the past 3 – 4 years, Bitcoin valuations have gone through the roof.
 At the point of writing, Bitcoin prices are hovering between $58k and $60k.

-With all the excitement going around, you’re probably eager to get your hands on some Bitcoins.
+With all the excitement surrounding cryptocurrencies going around, you’re probably eager to sign up for a platform like Independent Reserve Australia and get your hands on some Bitcoins.
 But you’re also probably wondering, how are you going to get started.

 Cryptocurrencies are Virtual Assets